Best music keyboards - how to choose.

 What are the best music keyboards for you?

-Your best keyboard is one that contains the features you need.
+The right keyboard is one that contains the features you need and nothing more.
 You should never pay extra for features you will have no use for.
 It's important to know exactly what your needs are.

-In choosing your best music keyboards you may have questions on what amount of polyphony is best for you.
-In fact I get lots of questions from visitors to this site with relation to polyphony.
-When it comes to polyphony, the more the better.
+Before buying a keyboard you may have questions on what amount of polyphony is best for you.
+In fact I get lots of questions from visitors to this site about this.

 Polyphony has to do with the number of notes that can play together simultaneously.
 So if a keyboard says 16 notes polyphony, it means that no more than 16 notes will play together at the same time.
 128 notes of polyphony means that as many as 128 notes can sound together simultaneously.